-2.1 Designing Nbs through CDRs grafting
+Designing Nbs through CDRs Grafting

-There are 16 nAbs binding to SARS-CoV, MERS-CoV, or SARS-CoV-2 RBD which the atomic coordinates deposited in RCSB PDB database (Berman et al., 2000) at the time of analysis are collected in Table S1.
-To design Nbs targeting SARS-CoV-2 RBD, only the RBD of three CoVs in complex with the "single-domain antibodies (sdAb)" (referred to the heavy chain of the corresponding nAbs) were saved for all of the 16 structures.
-It is known that each sdAb (Nb) has a highly conserved framework with three CDRs of variable sequence composing the paratope (Wilton et al., 2018).
-Therefore, the 16 prepared "sdAb" sequences originated from the heavy chain of SARS-CoV, MERS-CoV, or SARS-CoV-2 nAbs were further divided into seven parts, including four fragment regions (FRs) and three CDRs parts (Figure S1a).
-Then, computational sequence design of 16 Nbs (CS01 to CS16) was performed in two steps.
-First, choosing the four FRs of a camelid Nbs (Figure S1b) as a scaffold (Hamers-Casterman et al., 1993) and grafting the three CDRs of each prepared "sdAb" onto the scaffold (Wagner et al., 2018; Table S2).
-Second, to make sure the correct folding of designed Nbs, several amino acids of the camelid Nbs, especially the residues located on the edge of the four FRs, were replaced by the sequence of prepared "sdAb".
+There are 16 nAbs binding to SARS-CoV, MERS-CoV or SARS-CoV-2 RBD which the atomic coordinates deposited in RCSB PDB database (Berman et al., 2000) at the time of analysis were collected in Table S1.
+To design Nbs targeting SARS-CoV-2 RBD, only the RBD of three CoVs in complex with the "single domain antibodies (sdAb)" (referred to the heavy chain of the corresponding nAbs) were saved for all of the 16 structures.
+It is known that each sdAb (Nb) has a highly conserved framework with three complementarity determining regions (CDRs) of variable sequence composing the paratope (Wilton, Opyr, Kailasam, Kothe, & Wieden, 2018).
+Therefore, the 16 prepared "sdAb" sequences originated from the heavy chain of SARS-CoV, MERS-CoV or SARS-CoV-2 nAbs were further divided into seven parts, including four fragment regions (FRs) and three CDRs parts (Figure S1A).
+Then, computational sequence design of 16 Nbs (CS01 to C\$16) was performed in two steps.
+First, choosing the four FRs of a camelid Nbs (Figure S1B) as a scaffold (Hamers-Casterman et al., 1993) and grafting the three CDRs of each prepared "sdAb"

+onto the scaffold (Wagner, Wehrle, Weiss, Cavallari, & Weber, 2018) (Table S2).
+Second, to make sure the correct folding of designed Nbs, several amino acids of the camelid Nbs, especially the residues located on the edge of the four FRs were replaced by the sequence of prepared "sdAb".